turutupa/react-smartphone/README.md

 ![Demo](https://github.com/Turutupa/react-smartphone/blob/main/demo.gif)

-If you just want to see the results please jump to the [DEMO](https://turutupa.github.io/react-smartphone/)!
+If you just want to see the showcase please jump to the [DEMO](https://turutupa.github.io/react-smartphone/)!

-Sections
+## Sections
 - About
 - Install
 - Examples